Alien1373/Alien1373/README.md

 ### Hi there 👋

+I am currently polishing my Python programming skills.
+I have a fair background in electronics and like to play around with Arduino hardware.

+Fun Fact: Penguins only live in the south pole (Antarctica) and not the north pole.
+That does not make any sense since the south pole is freaking freezing!

 <!--
 **Alien1373/Alien1373** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.